mendix/docs/content/en/docs/developerportal/deploy/private-cloud/secret-store-credentials.md

 | App constant `{name}` | `mx-const-{name}` | `mx-const-MyFirstModule.WelcomePageTitle` |  |
 | Runtime custom setting `{name}` | `mx-runtime-{name}` | `mx-runtime-com.mendix.storage.s3.EncryptionKeys` |  |

-`storage-service-name` should specify one of the following supported blob storage providers:
+`storage-service-name` must specify one of the following supported blob storage providers:

 * `com.mendix.storage.s3` for AWS S3 or S3-compatible providers
 * `com.mendix.storage.azure` for Azure Blob Storage

 {{% alert color="info" %}}
-If your app is upgraded to Mendix 9.20 or a later version, and its Kubernetes service account is linked to an AWS IAM Role, you don't need to specify `storage-access-key-id` or `storage-secret-access-key` to access an S3 bucket.
+If your app is created in Mendix version 9.20 or above, and its Kubernetes service account is linked to an AWS IAM Role, you don't need to specify `storage-access-key-id` or `storage-secret-access-key` to access an S3 bucket.
 Instead, the same AWS IAM role can be used for S3 authentication.
 For more information and a complete walkthrough example, see the AWS Secrets Manager [example](#configure-using-aws-secrets-manager).
 {{% /alert %}}